Antón Cabaleiro

-Antón Cabaleiro (Santiago de Compostela, 1977) is a Spanish visual artist who currently lives in New York City.
+Antón Cabaleiro (Santiago de Compostela, 1977) is a Spanish visual artist who has lived in New York City and currently lives in Spain.

-Antón Cabaleiro is a PhD in Art, Design and Technology at the Complutense University, Spain.
-He received his undergraduate Fine Arts Degree from the Faculty of Fine Arts of Pontevedra, Spain (2002), his MFA in Computer Arts from the School of Visual Arts in New York City (2008).
+Antón Cabaleiro is a PhD Cum Laude in Art, Design and Technology at the Complutense University, Spain.
+He received his undergraduate Fine Arts Degree from the Faculty of Fine Arts of Pontevedra, Spain (2002), his MS from Columbia University in New York City (2011), and his MFA in Computer Arts from the School of Visual Arts in New York City (2008).
 He received a Foundation Barrie de la Maza grant to study in the United States.
 Other grants and awards include: First Prize in Photography from El Cultural Magazine, Spain; Erasmus programme for European Studies, Germany; and a Foundation Laxeiro Young Artist's Grant, Vigo, Spain.